 - Be a resident of Wisconsin, Illinois, Iowa or Minnesota*

 - Enroll as a full-time student taking classes at the Platteville campus for the fall semester

 Simply complete the admission application, be admitted to UW-Platteville (Platteville campus), and complete a FAFSA at www.fafsa.ed.gov to establish eligibility.
 Have specific questions about the program?
 Take a look at our Pioneer Pledge FAQs.

 * Minnesota residents must also submit the Minnesota-Wisconsin Reciprocity form to establish eligibility.

 The amount of funds awarded is determined in part by your Expected Family Contribution (EFC), a measure of your family’s overall financial strength determined by the federal Department of Education through the FAFSA.
 The EFC is used to determine your eligibility for the Federal Pell Grant and your overall ‘need’ for other types of aid.
 The EFC is not the amount your family will have to pay for college.

 Tuition and segregated fees will be covered by the Federal Pell Grant, Wisconsin Grant, and other grants/scholarships.
-If there is a remaining balance after the Federal Pell Grant and other aid types have been paid, the Pioneer Pledge will cover the difference.
+The amount of pledge is calculated by subtracting Federal Pell Grant, and all other grants and scholarships from the amount of tuition.
+Any tuition amount remaining will be the Pledge amount.
+The Residence Life (Housing) and Dining Grant, scholarships not affiliated with the university, and loans are not included in the Pledge calculation.
 You must complete the financial aid verification process no later than July 1 to establish your eligibility for the Pioneer Pledge.